 1996 Action: Previously listed for turbidity, stream bottom deposits and plant nutrients.
-Limited turbidity data 1/3 will used for comparison).
-A de-list letter was prepared.
-A level two nutrient assessment was performed in 2001.
-The results of the assessment are in the administrative record.
-Plant Nutrients was retained as a cause of Non Support.
-A
+Limited turbidity data 1/3 will result in a change in the listing to Full Support, Impacts Observed for turbidity.

 1998 Action: Turbidity was removed as a cause of non-support.
-Stream bottom deposits and plant nutrients were
+Stream bottom deposits and plant nutrients were retained as causes of non-support.